survivejs/react-book/manuscript/03_webpack_and_react.md

 import ReactDOM from 'react-dom';
 import App from './components/App.jsx';

-main();

-function main() {
-  const app = document.createElement('div');

-  document.body.appendChild(app);

-  ReactDOM.render(<App />, app);
+ReactDOM.render(<App />, document.getElementById('app'));
-}
 ```

-I'll be using `const` whenever possible.
-It will give me a guarantee that the reference to the object won't get changed inadvertently.
-It does allow you to change the object contents, though, in that you can still push new items to an array and so on.

-If I want something mutable, I'll use `let` instead. `let` is scoped to the code block and is another new feature introduced with ES6.
-These both are good safety measures.

-W> Avoid rendering directly to `document.body`.
-This can cause strange problems when relying on it.
-Instead give React a little sandbox of its own.
-That way everyone, including React, will stay happy.

-If you execute `npm start` now, you should see something familiar at **localhost:8080**.
+If you execute `npm start` now, you should see something familiar at **localhost:8080**:

 ![Hello React](images/react_01.png)

 Before moving on, this is a good time to get rid of the old `component.js` file in the `app` root directory.

+W> Avoid rendering directly to `document.body`.
+This can cause strange problems when relying on it and React will give you a warning about it.

 ## Activating Hot Loading for Development